Albany Law School: Academics

 Albany Law School offers courses and concentrations for the following degree programs: J.D., LL.M., and M.S.
-It offers joint degrees with theUniversity at Albany, Russell Sage College, Rensselaer Polytechnic Institute, Alden March Bioethics Institute at Albany Medical College, Mount Sinai School of Medicine, as well as other institutions.
+It offers joint degrees with the University at Albany, Russell Sage College, Rensselaer Polytechnic Institute, Alden March Bioethics Institute at Albany Medical College, Mount Sinai School of Medicine, as well as other institutions.
 Albany Law School has an affiliation agreement with University at Albany that includes shared programs and access for students and faculty to learn from one another.

-Employment and rankings

-For 2024, U.S. News & World Report ranked Albany Law School #117 out of 196 ranked ABA schools overall.
-It was one of 57 law schools placed on the "honor roll" for top law schools for health law and one of 36 schools for family law.

-Albany Law School is known for preparing students for law careers in public service.
-In 2024, 86.3% of graduates attained long-term full-time bar passage required jobs.
-Over half of these were employed in the public service sector at non-profits or public defenders offices.

-Median earnings were $65,381 of 2018 and 2019 graduates for the first full year calendar after graduation, reported in 2021 dollars.

-Official ABA Employment Summary for 2024 Graduates: